Project Communications: How to Keep Your Team Engaged and Informed

 Communication: The Lifeblood of a Project

 The communication plan like the project plan is a necessary part of the project.
-However, when thinking of the project manager's role in communication planning look beyond the written word and the outline prepared in the early phases of a project, otherwise you are setting yourself up for project losses.
+However, when thinking of the project manager's role in communication planning look beyond the written word.

 Earned Value Management Explained

 Earned Value Management is a systematic project management process used to find variances in projects based on comparison of worked performed and work planned.

 This article recommendations how to deliver project status to management and the project team that you will hopefully find to be very effective.

 Very few people know how to report status on a project, even when they are expert project managers.
 The problem?
 Most don't understand the perspective of a manager who is being reported to.

 Four Risk Management Techniques

 There are four risk management techniques your may employ to manage the risks to your project:

 - Risk Transfer